 Throughout my years abroad my interest in Classical and Haute Ecole riding was growing .
 I was always impressed by the lightness and ease of these horses and their riders .
 I have spent much time in southern Spain, visiting the Spanish Riding School in Jerez and being involved in the famous Feria of Seville (the biggest horse festival in the country).
 Being so inspired by this culture and art of riding I began to seek teachers with this, almost lost, knowledge.
 With the help of Tanja Scherrer-Barbirotta , a student of Bent Banderup (who founded The Academic Art of Riding) my knowledge of classical riding grew and my desire to ride a horse in such a beautiful way increased.

 In 2014 I became a student of Arran Parker, from ‘Student of the Horse’.
 For me, Arran demonstrates the true art of dressage and the freedom it can give both horse and rider.
 Encouraging healthy biomechanics, balance, and alignment in the horse, making it possible for authentic self carriage.
 I was starting to understand what true collection really was and how possible it was in absolute freedom.
 In traditional Classical riding, ‘dressage’ is seen as something for the horse rather than the horse being for dressage.
 To use the ideas and methods of the classical thinkers it is important that we understand why we are doing what we are doing with our horse and the essence behind our training.
 Why do we use a shoulder-in and why do we demonstrate a traver or half pass?
 How does it help the horse?
-I train with Arran on a regular basis and I greatly appreciate his contribution to my journey with horses and the questions he has helped me to answer.

 More recently, I spent some time at the Hacienda Buena Suerte in the Cadiz region of Spain where I took part in a series of training sessions in traditional Spanish Doma Vaquero riding.
 This art of riding is truly inspirational.
 Largely based on the principles of classical riding but with the speed, agility and great precision that is required in working with bulls.
 You have no option but to have fine communication with your horse, in addition to a good relationship.
 I was shown the subtle weight aids they use to communicate to the horse, relying on little or no tack.
 Although the tack is there as a secondary aid, the aim was to solely use your body and weight; the horse moving underneath you like a centaur.
 Doma Vaquero riding is a good example of purposeful riding with a highly schooled horse, and a great art form to admire.
 I look forward to incorporating this into my own riding and teaching.